 Physical Literacy

 At Play in Peel, we help educators and parents improve children’s physical literacy so they can be active for life.
+To date, we have trained 3,489 educators and impacted 152,769 kids across Peel region.

 Are you ready to join the movement?